oscarbrorsjoberg/howtocuda/info.md

 the instruction will read a fixed size chunk of memory.

 However, the thread might only need a certain amount of the chunk.
-So the read instruction will be inefficent.
+So the read instruction will be inefficient.

 So if the program can be written in a manner so that the read instruction is fully utilized, ie many threads use the same